Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 - Adebayo's Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets give up 112.5 points per game, eighth-ranked in the league.
+- The Nuggets are the eighth-best defensive squad in the NBA, allowing 112.5 points per contest.

-- The Nuggets are the best squad in the league, allowing 40.8 rebounds per game.
+- Conceding 40.8 rebounds per contest, the Nuggets are the best team in the NBA.

-- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.
+- In terms of assists, the Nuggets have given up 25.7 per game, 15th in the NBA.

 Bam Adebayo vs. the Nuggets